jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

   # initialize layers
   fc1 = nn.Linear(num_inputs, num_hidden)
-  lif1 = snn.Stein(alpha=alpha, beta=beta)
+  lif1 = snn.Synaptic(alpha=alpha, beta=beta)
   fc2 = nn.Linear(num_hidden, num_outputs)
-  lif2 = snn.Stein(alpha=alpha, beta=beta)
+  lif2 = snn.Synaptic(alpha=alpha, beta=beta)

 Next, initialize the hidden variables and outputs of each spiking neuron.
 As your networks increase in size, this will become a tedious process.
-So we can call a static method :code:`init_stein` to take care of this.
+So we can call a static method :code:`init_synaptic` to take care of this.
 All neurons in snnTorch have their own initialization methods that follow this same syntax, e.g., :code:`init_lapicque`:

 * The first dimension is the :code:`batch_size` which we will just set to 1
 * The second dimension is the number of neurons in the layer